 noCRM is a simple software that has all the advanced options you need for your prospecting.
 This tool will enable you to directly work on your spreadsheet and help turn prospects into leads, following up all actions in the process.

-The software has a very intuitive dashboard guaranteeing effective and personalised follow-up.
+The software has a very intuitive dashboard guaranteeing effective and personalized follow-up.
 Built on the simplicity of Excel, noCRM adds an analytical function to your data.
-It will help your strategy evolve, confirm your choices or optimise your future actions.
+It will help your strategy evolve, confirm your choices or optimize your future actions.

 Amongst the software’s features, the following are particularly interesting: